mattrussi/gitlab-com-runbooks/metrics-catalog/gitlab-slis/README.md

 The use case covered by the SLI can be broad, such as: what is latency of HTTP endpoints overall?
 Or, they can be more specific: what is the error rate of the security scan?
 Both allow the engineers to assess how well the system is behaving from different points of view.
 How specific we should implement the SLI will depend on how we want to measure the user experience.
 A SLI should aim capturing the experience the user is having while interacting with the system.
 General and specific SLIs aren't excludent, they often can be used in conjunction to help drilling down the overall user experience.

-At GitLab, our SLI framework is comprised of Apdex and ErrorRate.
+At GitLab, our SLI framework is comprised of [Apdex](https://en.wikipedia.org/wiki/Apdex) and ErrorRate.
 Apdex uses a success rate to calculate a success ratio, and ErrorRate uses an error rate to calculate an error ratio.

 You should use Apdex to measure the performance of successful operations.
 You don’t have to measure the performance of a failing request because that performance should be tracked with ErrorRate.
 For example, you can measure whether a request is performing within a specified latency threshold.

 You should use ErrorRate to measure the rate of unsuccessful operations.
 For example, you can measure whether a failed request returns an HTTP status greater than or equal to 500.

-## User Journey to SLIs
+## The SLI abstraction

-This is a representation of our SLI abstraction:
+This is a representation of GitLab's SLI abstraction:

 ```mermaid
 ---